MuriloCSantosCode/Fog-Customization/README.md

-# Fog-Customization
+# Fog-Customization WIP
-A more complex and dynamic way of customizing the minecraft fog
+A more complex and dynamic way of customizing the minecraft fog WIP